debojit1996/JavaDesigns/README.md

      Question: Why second check is required??
 I mean obj null check??
      *Ans:* Just to be extra sure, I think so

+* **Structural Design Pattern:**
+   * ***Proxy Design Pattern***
+      * This design pattern simply adds an extra layer of abstraction for our actual implementation.
+For example, say while executing Delete query in database we need ADMIN access.
+So, we can write a proxy class where we evaluate the access rights of a user performing delete and based on the user role, we call the actual class which would execute the database query.
+      * This proxy class would always be called first (just like we do in pinc-org-service where we evaluate access rights of a user for any UPSERT operation) to evaluate access rights and if the user doesn't have enough rights, we would throw an exception.